Diphtheria: History

 In 1926, Alexander Thomas Glenny increased the effectiveness of diphtheria toxoid (a modified version of the toxin used for vaccination) by treating it with aluminum salts.
 Vaccination with toxoid was not widely used until the early 1930s.
-In 1939, Dr. Nora Wattie Principal Medical Officer (Maternity and Child Welfare) introduced immunisation clinics across Glasgow, and promoted mother and child health education, resulting in virtual eradication of the infection in the city.
+In 1939, Dr. Nora Wattie, who was the Principal Medical Officer (Maternity and Child Welfare) of Glasgow between 1934– 1964, introduced immunisation clinics across Glasgow, and promoted mother and child health education, resulting in virtual eradication of the infection in the city.

 Widespread vaccination pushed cases in the United States down from 4.4 per 100,000 inhabitants in 1932 to 2.0 in 1937.
 In Nazi Germany, where authorities preferred treatment and isolation over vaccination (until about 1939–1941), cases rose over the same period from 6.1 to 9.6 per 100,000 inhabitants.

-Between June 1942 and February 1943, 714 cases of diphtheria were recorded at Sham Shui Po Barracks, resulting in 112 deaths because the Imperial Japanese Army did not release supplies of anti-diphtheria serum.
+Between June 1942 and February 1943, 714 cases of diphtheria were recorded at Sham Shui Po Barracks in Hong Kong, resulting in 112 deaths because the Imperial Japanese Army did not release supplies of anti-diphtheria serum.

 In 1943, diphtheria outbreaks accompanied war and disruption in Europe.
 The 1 million cases in Europe resulted in 50,000 deaths.

-In Kyoto during 1948, 68 of 606 children died after diphtheria immunization due to improper manufacture of aluminum phosphate toxoid.
+During 1948 in Kyoto, 68 of 606 children died after diphtheria immunization due to improper manufacture of aluminum phosphate toxoid.

 In 1974, the World Health Organization included DPT vaccine in their Expanded Programme on Immunization for developing countries.

 In 1975, an outbreak of cutaneous diphtheria in Seattle, Washington, was reported.

 After the breakup of the former Soviet Union in 1991, vaccination rates in its constituent countries fell so low that an explosion of diphtheria cases occurred.
 In 1991, 2,000 cases of diphtheria occurred in the USSR.
-Between 1991 and 1998 as many as 200,000 cases in the Commonwealth of Independent States were reported, with 5,000 deaths.
+Between 1991 and 1998, as many as 200,000 cases were reported in the Commonwealth of Independent States, and resulted in 5,000 deaths.
 In 1994, the Russian Federation had 39,703 diphtheria cases.
 By contrast, in 1990, only 1,211 cases were reported.

 In early May 2010, a case of diphtheria was diagnosed in Port-au-Prince, Haiti, after the devastating 2010 Haiti earthquake.
 The 15-year-old male patient died while workers searched for antitoxin.

 In 2013, three children died of diphtheria in Hyderabad, India.